Cambodia

 • Capacity building on Public Finance Management was initiated, generating a keen interest among the members to look more closely into the budget cycle.
 In the second half of 2021, this component started with the “SP4ALL” (Social Protection for All).
 This overarching national network can act as a vector for coherent civil society engagement on various challenges concerning social protection policy development in Cambodia, including public finance management for Social Protection.

-• Importantly, some members of the CSO-Trade Union network have been nominated to become active in the newly established Development Partners Coordinating bodies on social assistance, employment-based social security and social health protection.
+• Importantly, some members of the CSO-Trade Union network were nominated to become active in the newly established Development Partners Coordinating bodies on social assistance, employment-based social security and social health protection.
 Moreover, the Global Coalition for Social Protection Floors representative will become a member of the overall Development Partners Coordinating group.
-If the candidacies are confirmed, the formal coordinating groups have the potential to play a role in civil society consultation on policy development, backed up by the network.
+In the event the candidacies are confirmed, the formal coordinating groups have the potential to play a role in civil society consultation on policy development, backed up by the network.
 This way, it will become an important venue for civil society engagement on public finance management for social protection.

 Resources